First or upper second-class degree in Psychology, or overseas equivalent.

 Months of entry

-This course is for those aiming to develop careers in educational or clinical psychology.
-It can also prepare you for further postgraduate study and enhance your applications for research assistant posts.
+This course is for those aiming to develop careers in research or enter subsequent training for a scientist-practitioner oriented career such as clinical or educational psychology.
+It is also designed to provide a basis for further postgraduate study (eg PhDs) and applications for research assistant posts.

 You'll learn the skills and theory for conducting research.
 You'll have the opportunity to meet and discuss research with postgraduate students in the School of Psychological Sciences and Health.
 You'll also play a role in research with members of our academic staff.